 Farewell My Friends

-Rabindranath Tagore's Farewell My Friends is written from the perspective of the deceased and asks friends to remember him fondly, not sadly when he's gone.
+Rabindranath Tagore's Farewell My Friends is written from the perspective of the deceased.
+The subject of the poem asks friends to remember him fondly, not sadly when he's gone.
 The poem starts, "It was beautiful as long as it lasted/The journey of my life."

 Famous Poems About Specific Deaths

 When you want a famous poem about death that truly speaks to your specific situation, look for poems about specific deaths.
-Topics from a death of a classmate poem to ethnic poems related to grieving are easy to find.
+Topics ranging from a death of a classmate poem to ethnic poems related to grieving are easy to find and offer comfort as well as authenticity and individualization to the passing at hand.

 If Roses Grow in Heaven

-When you need poems in memory of a mom check out If Roses Grow in Heaven by Dolores M. Garcia.
+When you need poems to memorialize a mom check out If Roses Grow in Heaven by Dolores M. Garcia.
 This short, beautiful poem is from a child's perspective asking God to let her mother know she's thinking of her.

 Do Not Go Gentle Into That Good Night